futurelearn/db_sanitiser/README.md

 delete_all 'table2'
 ```

-There is no method to completely ignore a table during the sanitisation process.
-This is because a column could be added that requires sanitisation and it would be silently ignored.
-To ignore a table, call `sanitise_table` with no calls to `sanitise`:
+There is no method to completely allow a table to skip the sanitisation process.
+This is because a column could be added that requires sanitisation and the developer wouldn't be alerted.
+To allow a table to skip sanitisation, call `sanitise_table` with no calls to `sanitise`:

 ```
 sanitise_table 'table_to_ignore' do
-  ignore 'column1', 'column2'
+  allow 'column1', 'column2'
 end
 ```